comp1100/comp1100.github.io/_sources/intro.md

 We will discuss this is week 1.
 For now, here are some things we imagine that you would expect from the course stuff:

-* Attend **and give** the seminar at 10am-11am every Wednesday.
+* Attend **and give** the seminar every week.
-* Set some goals for studios every week.
+* Set some goals and activities for studios every week.
 * Give some pointers and directions to achieve those goals when you are stuck.
 * Give advice on the processes that you need to follow.
 * Providing regular (positive and negative) feedback on deliverables and weekly contributions.